 A quartzite is a sandstone found in beaches, rivers, or deserts.
 Quartzite is an entirely natural stone.
 It is made up of almost 90% of Quartzite.

-The Formation: Quartzites are formed under the earth’s crust by extreme heat and pressure that leads to compressed and durable rocks.
+Quartzites are formed under the earth’s crust by extreme heat and pressure that leads to compressed and durable rocks.
 It is commonly light-colored, resembles marble, and has veining and wavy patterns.

 Quartzite Countertops are manufactured with slabs of natural stones that are quarried, cut precisely, and coated in polyurethanes, wax, or acrylic.